A note on Poisson summation for GL(2): Archimedean basic functions

 where $f_S \in \C^1(G(F_S))$ and $b^r_{s,v}$ is the basic function on $G(F_v)$ characterised by tr$(\pi(b^r_{s,v})) = L_v(s,\pi,r)$ for any unramified smooth admissible representation $\pi_v$ of $G(F_v)$ with $F_v$ nonarchimedean.
 Also, set

 It converges absolutely for Re$(s)>0$ (c.f.
-Lemma \ref{tate}) and furthermore it is known that $f^r_s\in \C(G)$ for Re$(s)$ large enough.
-The trace formula applied to \eqref{basic}, denoted by $J^G(f^r_s)$, is a distribution on $\C^1(G(F_S)^1)$, but for simplicity we may also restrict to $f_S \in C_c^\infty(G(F_S))$.
+Lemma \ref{tate}) and furthermore it is known that $f^r_s\in \C(G( \A)^1)$ for Re$(s)$ large enough.
+The trace formula applied to \eqref{basic}, denoted by $J^G(f^r_s)$, is a distribution on $\C^1(G(F_S))$, but for simplicity we may also restrict to $f_S \in C_c^\infty(G(F_S)^1)$.

-\begin{rem} In our earlier Definition \ref{basdef} we defined the basic function as being built from a function on $\g$.
-At the heart is the construction of a family of functions that produce local $L$-factors, which has been well-studied, for example \cite{li,takagi}.
-In particular, they are defined in terms of the roots of $G$, and so are also defined on $\g$. \end{rem}

-The existence of the $b_{s,v}^r$ is well-known for nonarchimedean $F_v$, where it is based on an application of the Satake isomorphism \cite[\S5.7]{BK}.
-The following lemma records the archimedean analogue, which will allow us to consider the $L$-function at infinite places also.
+The existence of $b_{s,v}^r$ is well-known for nonarchimedean $F_v$, where it is based on an application of the Satake isomorphism \cite[\S5.7]{BK}.
+The following lemma records the archimedean analogue, which is related to classsical Meijer G-functions (see for example \cite{G1,G2}).
+This will allow us to consider the $L$-function at infinite places also.

-\begin{lem} Let $G$ be an unramified quasisplit reductive group over $F_v$ archimedean and let $r:\hat G(\CC) \to GL(V)$ be a finite-dimensional complex representation.
+\begin{lem} Let $G$ be an unramified quasisplit reductive group over $F_v$ archimedean and let $r:\hat G(\CC) \to \GL(V)$ be a finite-dimensional complex representation.
 Then there exists $b_{v,s}^r \in \C^1(G(F_v),K_v)$ such that $\tr(\pi_v(b_{s,v}^r))= L_v(s,\pi,r)$ for $\mathrm{Re}(s)\gg 0$ and any irreducible admissible representation $\pi_v$ of $G(F_v)$. \end{lem}

 \begin{proof} By the archimedean local Langlands correspondence \cite{LLCR}, $L_v(s,\pi,r)$ can be identified with an Artin $L$-factor $L(s,r\circ \phi_{\pi_v})$, where $\phi_{\pi_v}$ represents a $\hat G(\CC)$-conjugacy class of homomorphisms from from the Weil group of $F_v$ to $^LG$ associated to $\pi_v$.
 Hence it is given by a finite product of gamma functions whose argument is a linear combination of $s$ and the components of $\mu(\pi_v)$, the spherical conjugacy class in $\hat G(\CC)$ corresponding to $\pi_v$.
 In particular, $L(s,r\circ \phi_{\pi_v})$ is a finite product of Mellin transforms of exponential functions.
 We can thus view $L_v(s,\pi,r)$ as an element $\phi(\mu(\pi_v))$ of $\CC[[\mathfrak h^*]]^W$, where $\mathfrak h^*_\CC = X^*(T)\otimes_\Z\CC$ is the dual of a Cartan subalgebra of $\g\otimes_\R \CC$.